*Standard retail prices as of 7/2/2019. Prices and availability are subject to change and can vary by retailer.

 What we really like about PANIK is the ability to integrate your social media and SMS messaging into your alarm.
 PANIK will send out a distress call via Twitter, Facebook, and text messaging, when you activate the alarm, alerting your friends that you need help.

 Of course, as with the Vigilant key chain alarm, you are relying on other people to come to your rescue.
-We suggests pairing PANIK with another self-defense weapon you’re comfortable with.
+We suggest pairing PANIK with another self-defense weapon you’re comfortable with.

 Whichever self-defense item you choose to carry, remember that the goal of self-defense is never to win a fight; it is to survive and escape without injury.
 The best defense is always to avoid dangerous people and places.
 You don’t need to be a tactically trained Navy Seal to know how to defend yourself, but you should sit down and have a game plan in case you face an attack.
 Practice and get to know your carry item, and give yourself the best chance to escape unharmed.